Orion (constellation): Middle East

-As depicted in the 962 A.D.
-Persian astronomical text Book of Fixed Stars.
+As depicted in the 962 AD Persian astronomical text Book of Fixed Stars.
 In this representation Orion is shown as on a globe, so it appears reversed by comparison with its appearance in the sky.

-In medieval Muslim astronomy, Orion was known as al-jabbar, "the giant".
-Orion's sixth brightest star, Saiph, is named from the Arabic, saif al-jabbar, meaning "sword of the giant".
+In traditional Arab astronomy, Orion was seen as a female figure named Jawza’.
+The modern star name Betelgeuse is derived from the Arabic yad al-Jawza’ "the hand of Jawza’".
+Orion was later also known as al-jabbar, "the giant", from adoption of the Greek constellation.
+Orion's sixth brightest star, Saiph is named from the Arabic, saif al-jabbar, meaning "sword of the giant".

 China

 In China, Orion was one of the 28 lunar mansions Sieu (Xiù) (宿).
 It is known as Shen (參), literally meaning "three", for the stars of Orion's Belt.

 The Chinese character 參 (pinyin shēn) originally meant the constellation Orion (參宿 (shēnxiù)); its Shang dynasty version, over three millennia old, contains at the top a representation of the three stars of Orion's Belt atop a man's head (the bottom portion representing the sound of the word was added later).